itsViney/accordion-faq-schema-toggle/README.md

 ## How to install

 1. Grab the latest .zip from the [Releases section](https://github.com/itsViney/accordion-faq-schema-toggle/releases/latest) on GitHub
-2. Upload it to your site using the Add Plugin button on the Plugins page
+2. Upload it to your site using the Upload Plugin button on the Plugins page
 3. Activate the Accordion FAQ Schema Toggle plugin

 ## How to use